maham0612/Final-Project/README.md

    - Starting the containers in detached mode.

 3. **Add Jenkins to the Docker Group**:
    Ensure Jenkins can run Docker commands without needing sudo access.
-You can do this by adding Jenkins to the Docker group in the EC2 instance.
+This can be done by adding Jenkins to the Docker group in the User's data when creating EC2 instance.

 ---

+Check **Jenkins**

 ## Step 5: Configure Nginx as a Reverse Proxy

 Nginx will be set up to route incoming traffic to the appropriate backend service (the Node.js app running in Docker).

+Check **nginx as proxy** file

 ### Steps: